threefoldfoundation/info_sdk/src/6_develop/flist/flist.md

 ## Metadata

-Hub include a way to add some metadata (eg: a readme) available through the hub directly.
+Hub includes a way to add some metadata (eg: a readme) available through the hub directly.
 Just add a file called `.README.md` (or `.README`) on the root directory of your archive, this file will be used as readme.
 You can use this readme to add documentation about your flist if other people want to use it.